-- Bacterial vaginosis (BV) is the most common cause of vaginal discharge in women of childbearing age.
+Bacterial vaginosis (BV) is the most common cause of vaginal discharge in women of childbearing age.
 It occurs when there is a complex change in the number and types of bacteria in the vagina.

-- Risk factors for BV include multiple or new sexual partners, douching, and cigarette smoking.
+Risk factors for BV include multiple or new sexual partners, douching, and cigarette smoking.
 Although sexual activity is a risk factor for the condition, BV can occur in women who have never had vaginal intercourse.
 BV is not thought to be a sexually transmitted infection.

-- Approximately 50 to 75 percent of women with BV have no symptoms.
-Those with symptoms often note an unpleasant, "fishy smelling" vaginal discharge that is more noticeable after sexual intercourse.
+Approximately 50 to 75 percent of women with BV have no symptoms.
+Those with symptoms often note an unpleasant, "fishy-smelling" vaginal discharge that is more noticeable after sexual intercourse.
 Vaginal discharge that is off-white and thin may also be present.

-- A woman with concerns about excessive or foul-smelling vaginal discharge, abnormal bleeding, or vulvar irritation is advised to see a healthcare provider.
+A woman with concerns about excessive or foul-smelling vaginal discharge, abnormal bleeding, or vulvar irritation is advised to see a healthcare provider.
 Self-treatment with over-the-counter products (eg, yeast creams, deodorants) is not recommended without a definite diagnosis.

-- BV is diagnosed with a physical examination and laboratory testing.
+BV is diagnosed with a physical examination and laboratory testing.
 The physical examination usually includes a pelvic examination, which allows the healthcare provider to observe and test vaginal secretions during or immediately after the examination.

-- There are two prescription antibiotic medications used for the treatment of BV: metronidazole and clindamycin.
+There are two prescription antibiotic medications used for the treatment of BV: metronidazole and clindamycin.
 Both medications can be taken in pill form by mouth, or with a treatment inserted inside the vagina.
 Oral medication may be more convenient but has a higher rate of side effects.
 Follow-up testing is not needed if symptoms resolve.

-- It is not necessary to treat the sexual partners of a woman with BV.
+It is not necessary to treat the sexual partners of a woman with BV.
 BV is more common in women having sex with women, but routine screening is not recommended.
 Treatment of asymptomatic female partners is also not recommended.
-There is no evidence that the woman’s symptoms or risk of relapse are improved if her sex partner(s) is treated.
+There is no evidence that the woman’s symptoms or risk of relapse is improved if her sex partner(s) is treated.

-- Approximately 30 percent of women who initially improve with standard treatment have a recurrence of BV symptoms within three months, and more than 50 percent experience a recurrence within 12 months.
+Approximately 30 percent of women who initially improve with standard treatment have a recurrence of BV symptoms within three months, and more than 50 percent experience a recurrence within 12 months.
 Relapse can be treated with a prolonged course of oral or vaginal metronidazole or clindamycin for 10 to 14 days.
 Most women with recurrent BV benefit from suppressive therapy.
 A long-term maintenance regimen that includes vaginal metronidazole gel twice weekly may be of benefit, although secondary yeast infection can develop with this regimen.